 Students may request, upon appeal, to have the documented cost of an alternate health insurance plan, for which the student pays, be added to the student’s budget.

 Student Contribution and Summer Work Requirement

 You will be held to the same work requirement the summer before you enroll at Cambridge as in previous years.
 See the Student Contribution from Summer Income section of this web site for details on the summer work requirement.
-If you choose not to work after your year at Cambridge, we will impute a contribution for each week (or fraction of a week) not worked.
+After you complete your degree at Cambridge, you will again be required to work for a minimum of 4 weeks.
+We will impute a contribution for each week (or fraction of a week) not worked.
 The imputed amount is based on the average summer contribution from income for all rising 3Ls.
-For summer 2017, the imputed contribution for 3Ls is as follows:
+For summer 2018, the imputed contribution for 3Ls is as follows:

 - Minimum Contribution for rising 3Ls: $1,600/week not worked

 The student contribution for your 3L/LL.M year at Cambridge will be an assessment of income and assets just like every other year.
-If the full value of your assets has been imputed during your first three years, the student contribution for your final semester at the Law School will be assessed on income only, and you will not have a contribution from assets in your final semester.
+If the full value of your assets has been imputed during your first three years, the student contribution for your final semester at HLS will be assessed on income only, and you will not have a contribution from assets in your final semester.

 Cash Advances and Refunds

 If you are eligible for a cash advance or a refund, you will receive it after you have registered.
 All students in the Cambridge LL.M program are required to have direct deposit set up with the Student Receivables Office in order to receive their cash advance and refunds via the direct deposit system.
 If you have not yet set up direct deposit, please go to the Student Receivables site and set up your account information as soon as possible.

 - LIPP: Loans taken out during your year at Cambridge will be eligible for LIPP assistance in the following way: half the year will be eligible for LIPP under the regular guidelines, and the other half will be eligible for LIPP under the joint degree guidelines.